riyas2327/atlas-examples-terraform/nomad-cluster/README.md

 # nomad-cluster

-A Terraform project for deploying a Nomad cluster to Amazon Web Services.
+A set of example Terraform projects deploying a Nomad cluster to Amazon Web Services and Google Compute Engine.

 > :warning: This project is for prototyping and does not contain best practices for operating Nomad in production.

+> :information_source: All commands shown below should be run from the `nomad-cluster` directory.

 #### Atlas Configuration